-Programmable Revolutionary Irrigation for a Sustainable Environment is a project that aims to change how modern homes will be irrigating their property.
+The Autonomous Irrigation Vehicle is a project that aims to change how modern homes irrigate their property.
 Originally, the idea of revolutionizing modern home irrigation systems was to restructure the valve layout and control of a typical irrigation system.
 Most modern homes have an irrigation system that have a valve that controls each sectioned zone on the property.
 The group has proposed to replace that system with an innovative solution of having one valve control all of the sections.
 This manner of water management and control would allow the consumer to save on water usage.